Things to Consider in a Retrenchment Exercise

 The quantum of retrenchment benefits is usually not specified in any employee contract or handbook and thus is discretionary.
 The Court of Appeal has held that in such a case, the employer is not bound by past practices relating to the quantum of retrenchment benefits.
 In other words, the payment of 1 month for each year of service as retrenchment benefits for a current retrenchment exercise will not set a precedent for future retrenchment exercises.

 Retrenching Employees Aged 62 or Above

 Under the Retirement and Reemployment Act (which covers employees aged 62 and above), employers may only terminate such employees if, by their assessment, the employee does not have at least satisfactory work performance and/ or is not medically fit to continue working.
-If such employees fulfil this very low threshold, employers are required to offer them re-employment until the age of 67 (to take effect on 1 July 2017, at the time of writing, it is 65 years).
+If such employees fulfil this very low threshold, employers are required to offer them re-employment until the age of 67.

 This EAP is relevant as it must be paid to employees aged 62 or above should employers retire them.
 However, this is in the alternative to retrenchment benefits in their employment contract, or collective agreement, should the company be unionised.